apollo

 Uses of Hydroxychloroquine

-Treatment of Type 2 diabetes mellitus, acute or chronic rheumatoid arthritis, dyslipidaemia, systemic and discoid lupus erythematosus, polymorphous light eruption, and malaria
+Hydroxychloroquine is used in the treatment of Type 2 diabetes mellitus, acute or chronic rheumatoid arthritis, systemic and discoid lupus erythematosus, and malaria.
+The detailed uses of Hydroxychloroquine are as follows:

 Medicinal Benefits